fedoranimus/todoist-api/source/includes/_items.md

 ### Required arguments
 Argument | Description
 -------- | -----------
 project_items | A JSON mapping telling Todoist where the items are currently found.
-From project ids to item ids, could be like this `{"1523":["9637423"]}`, where `1523` is project id and `9637423` is item id. to_project | A project_id that the items should be moved to.
-Could be `1245`.
+From project ids to item ids, could be like this `{"1523":["9637423"]}`, where `1523` is project id and `9637423` is the item id. to_project | A project id that the tasks should be moved, for example `1245`.

 ## Complete items